irbull/toro/src/content/blog/2026/planning/planning.md

 ## **Sprints Stop Being Delivery contracts**

 Traditional sprints are built around commitment.
-You agree to a set of stories, spend two weeks implementing them, and measure success by what shipped.
+You agree to a set of stories, spend two weeks implementing them, and measure success by closed tickets.

-That only makes sense when shipping is hard.
+That only makes sense when writing code is the bottleneck.
+In an AI-native world, code is cheap, but shipping is still expensive because it involves integration, coordination, and real-world consequences.

-In an AI-native environment, shipping is cheap.
-What is expensive is discovering whether what you shipped actually mattered.
+What is truly scarce now is not implementation, but knowing whether what you developed actually mattered.
 The purpose of a sprint quietly flips.
 It stops being about how much you can deliver and becomes about how quickly you can clarify direction.

 A sprint is no longer a production quota.
 It is a decision window.
 At the end of it, you should know which paths deserve to be continued and which ones should be abandoned.